chinapedia/wikipedia.abstract.en/Page/Sindh.md

 Prehistoric period

-IVC_Map.png in pre-modern Pakistan and India 3000 BC]] Mohenjo-daro_Priesterkönig.jpeg, more than 4000 years old, in the National Museum of Pakistan, Karachi]] Mohenjodaro_Sindh.jpeg, Sindh, Pakistan]] Sindh's first known village settlements date as far back as 7000 BCE.
+in pre-modern Pakistan and India 3000 BC]] , more than 4000 years old, in the National Museum of Pakistan, Karachi]] , Sindh, Pakistan]] Sindh's first known village settlements date as far back as 7000 BCE.
 Permanent settlements at Mehrgarh, currently in Balochistan, to the west expanded into Sindh.
 This culture blossomed over several millennia and gave rise to the Indus Valley Civilization around 3000 BCE.
 The Indus Valley Civilization rivalled the contemporary civilizations of Ancient Egypt and Mesopotamia in size and scope, numbering nearly half a million inhabitants at its height with well-planned grid cities and sewer systems.

 The primitive village communities in Balochistan were still struggling against a difficult highland environment, a highly cultured people were trying to assert themselves at Kot Diji.
 This was one of the most developed urban civilizations of the ancient world.
 It flourished between the 25th century BCE and 1500 BCE in the Indus valley sites of Mohenjo Daro and Harappa.
 The people had a high standard of art and craftsmanship and a well-developed system of quasi-pictographic writing which remains un-deciphered.
 The ruins of the well planned towns, the brick buildings of the common people, roads, public baths and the covered drainage system suggest a highly organized community.[14]